Improx/ModifiedValues/README.md

 ADDING ONE MODIFIER TO MULTIPLE MODVALUES

 ## Custom Operations
-DIRTY FLAG.
-Changing prio, layer, order or operation sets the modifiedvalue to dirty.
+Setting the operation to a new function sets the modifiedvalue to dirty.
-TEMPLATE MODIFIERS (NOT YET ATTACHED TO ANY VALUE) CUSTOM OPERATIONS, IF EXTERNAL DEPENDENCIES, SET TO UPDATEEVERYTIME in constructor or later COMPOUND AND NONCOMPOUND
+TEMPLATE MODIFIERS (NOT YET ATTACHED TO ANY VALUE) CUSTOM OPERATIONS make sure pure function, IF EXTERNAL DEPENDENCIES, SET TO UPDATEEVERYTIME in constructor or later COMPOUND AND NONCOMPOUND the modifier uses either the compound or noncompound operation, whichever was set last.

 ## Previewing Values